mcd500/teep-device/docs/building_without_docker.md

 ## Generating Documentation

-This PDF (teep-device.pdf) was generated using Doxygen version 1.9.2.
-To install `doxygen-1.9.2` following procedure is necessary.
+This PDF (teep-device.pdf) was generated using Doxygen.
+To install Doxygen following procedure is necessary.

 ### Required Packages